cyberhouse/typo3-doctrine-orm/Documentation/Usage.rst

 Entities / Domain Models
 ========================

-When creating a mode, extend the class ``Cyberhouse\DoctrineORM\Domain\Model\AbstractDoctrineEntity``.
+When creating a model, extend the class ``Cyberhouse\DoctrineORM\Domain\Model\AbstractDoctrineEntity``.
 The recommendations and best practices of naming tables in TYPO3 extensions apply as well.

 A simple ``Task`` model of a Todo list could look like this: